View Document

 3. Chemical stores – four per year

-(16) Where the periodic inspections involve laboratories, the issues identified will be tabled on a Register of Issues and presented to the Health & Safety Consultative Committee and College Executive for planning and oversight.
+(16) Where the periodic inspections involve laboratories, a summary of the issues identified will be presented to the OP Health & Safety Consultative Committee for planning and oversight.

 Part D - Equipment Pre-Operation Checks